dalenewman/Transformalize/README.md

 In the graphic above, TFL transforms the relational model (on the left), to the star-schema (on the right).
 It is easier for other value-adding data services to take advantage of the star-schema.
-The data in the star-schema is kept updated by TFL's ability to process incrementals.
+The data in the star-schema is kept updated by incrementals.

 ### Incrementals
 Initially, TFL processes all of your data per the arrangement.
 Subsequent